yuzono/anime-extensions/src/en/hanime/docs/SIGNATURE.md

 - Verify the request to sign.bin succeeded
 - Check response is exactly 16 bytes
 - The endpoint may have changed - verify URL
+- The key itself IS confirmed as `"0123456701234567"`, but it's consumed by the WASM, not HMAC

 #### 3. "Expired signature" Error

-**Cause:** The timestamp is too old or too far in the future.
+**Cause:** The timestamp is too old (signature was generated too long ago).

 **Solution:**
-- Use current Unix timestamp
+- Use a freshly generated signature from the WASM module
+- Implement periodic signature refresh (the browser uses a background timer)
+- Signatures have been observed to expire within a limited window
 - Ensure system clock is accurate

-- Signatures may have a validity window
+#### 4. WASM Function Errors ("memory access out of bounds", "Cannot register type 'void' twice")

+**Cause:** WASM functions were called with incorrect parameters or in the wrong order.

+**Solution:**
+- `A()` crashes if called twice — only call once for initialization
+- `B()` requires specific offset/length values — use the struct at offset 86200
+- `D()` requires specific params that are not yet known — avoid calling directly
+- Always write the timestamp to offset 86216 before calling `B()`

-#### 4. Network Errors When Fetching Key
+#### 5. Network Errors When Fetching Key

 **Cause:** Connection issues or endpoint unavailable.